Homepage updated February 2019.

 I began fashioning this tale under the gloom of a rising Donald Trump candidacy that I, and nearly everyone else, thought unlikely to succeed.
 But, prevail he did.
 Now, we face the prospect of a “big, beautiful wall” along the US/Mexico border.
 Or, maybe not.
 The deportation of twelve to thirteen million people.
 Or, maybe not.
 The exclusion of immigrants and refugees from Muslim countries.
 Or, maybe not.
 In any event, at least for a while, we’ve probably seen the last of that nation referenced in the Emma Lazarus sonnet, “The New Colossus,” inscribed on Lady Liberty’s tablet.

 I aim to illuminate what once existed and to explore an evolving new terrain.

-In what appears to be a curious act of political theater and provocation, on September 26, 2017, the Trump administration began construction of five “physically imposing” border wall “prototypes” on a strip of federal land near San Diego and “within 120 feet (37 meters) of the border.”
-Each prototype will “be about 30 feet (9 meters) long and 18 to 30 feet (5.5 to 9 meters) high” and must be able to withstand attacks from “sledgehammer, car jack, pick axe, chisel, battery operated impact tools, battery operated cutting tools, Oxy/acetylene torch” for at least one hour, and preferably for four.
+In what appeared to be a curious act of political theater and provocation, on September 26, 2017, the Trump administration began construction of five “physically imposing” border wall “prototypes” on a strip of federal land near San Diego and “within 120 feet (37 meters) of the border.”
+Each prototype was to “be about 30 feet (9 meters) long and 18 to 30 feet (5.5 to 9 meters) high” and must be able to withstand attacks from “sledgehammer, car jack, pick axe, chisel, battery operated impact tools, battery operated cutting tools, Oxy/acetylene torch” for at least one hour, and preferably for four.